By Dr Zhana Vrangalova

 In order to build truly authentic and satisfying relationships, we need to understand the relationship options available to us, then understand our unique personality and how it affects our relationship choices.

 Curious to learn more about all the relationship options, your unique relationship personality, and how it affects your decisions around (non)monogamy?
-Join Dr. Zhana's free virtual Open Smarter Socials series every last Friday of the month.
+Join my FREE virtual Open Smarter Social monthly event series.
 And for a deeper dive, check out the online course, Open Smarter, which helps individuals and couples figure out the best relationship type for them.
 Use discount code FEELD30 for 30% off at checkout 🖤